NLM CityHopper Flight 431: Description of the accident

-During the weather briefing 44 minutes before takeoff, the crew was apprised to an area of strong thunderstorms with 3/8 (37.5%) sky coverage of cumulonimbus at a base of 1200 ft, south-southwest winds 15 to 25 kn strong, and 5 km visibility at Rotterdam Airport (IATA: RTM).
+During the weather briefing 44 minutes before takeoff, the crew was apprised of an area of strong thunderstorms with 3/8 (37.5%) sky coverage of cumulonimbus at a base of 1200 ft, south-southwest winds 15 to 25 kn strong, and 5 km visibility at Rotterdam Airport (IATA: RTM).
 The aircraft took off at 17:04 CET (UTC +1) from RTM.
 The crew noted heavy rain in thunderstorms on the airplane's weather avoidance radar at 17:09, receiving clearance to avoid the area.
 At 17:12 the aircraft entered a tornado while flying through clouds.
 The weather system the aircraft entered into was apparently the same "tornado-like" system that Zeeland locals described as being responsible for considerable property damage.
 Meteorologically, these vortices are indeed tornadoes, and the disintegrating airliner was seen exiting cloud cover.
 A police officer first photographed the tornado, then smoke from the burning plane a few minutes later.
 An investigation concluded that a sharp increase in altitude registered on the altimeter was not a change in altitude, rather a pressure drop associated with the tornado.

 Stresses experienced by the airframe owing to severe turbulence resulted in loads of +6.8 g and −3.2 g causing the starboard wing to detach.
-The Fellowship was designed for a maximum G-load of up to 4 g.
+The aircraft was designed for a maximum G-load of up to 4 g.
 The aircraft spun down into the ground from 3000 ft, crashing some 400 m from a Shell chemical plant on the southeastern outskirts of Moerdijk.
 All 17 occupants of the aircraft perished in the accident.
 While observing the unfolding incident from the ground, a firefighter suffered a fatal cardiac arrest.